tenick/sdlRasterizer/README.md

 rasterizer made only using sdl and pure software/CPU rendering no GPU

-sdl only used for creating window and drawing individual pixels on that window
+sdl only used for creating window, drawing individual pixels on that window, and loading .bmp

 rasterizer features:
 - Wireframe rendering